Ivo-Balbaert/The_Way_to_Mojo/book/26_Value ownership and lifecycle.md

 # 26.2 Value semantics and reference semantics.

 In *value semantics* the value of a variable is *copied* when the variable is assigned to another variable or passed as an argument to a function.
 That's why it's also called "pass by value".
+The function that receives the copy cannot change the original value.
 Each variable maintains unique ownership of its value.

 !! examples like in https://docs.modular.com/mojo/manual/values/value-semantics

-In *reference semantics* a reference (or pointer) is *copied* when the variable is passed as an argument to a function.
+In *reference semantics* a reference (or pointer), which is the location where the value is stored, is *copied* when the variable is passed as an argument to a function.
 That's why it's called "pass by reference".
+The function that receives the reference has access to and can change the original value.
+These changes when unexpected can lead to bugs in the program.
+In many programming languages that support pass by reference, it is a common source of bugs.
+So how can we indicate to the caller of a function that the function intends to only read the value or that it intends to change it?
+Mojo provides a solution by annotating the function arguments with a set of keywords that shows the intent, see § 26.3

 !! examples